Electricity – Energy evolution

 For centuries, humans have relied on the natural environment to meet their energy needs.

-However, the invention of electricity allowed humans access to an entirely new form of energy that would power much of modern society today.
+However, the invention of electricity allowed humans to access an entirely new form of energy that would power much of modern society today.

-Furthermore, some primitive forms of hydroelectric power were also being developed in certain regions at this time.
+In addition, some primitive forms of hydroelectric power were also being developed in certain regions at this time.

 While these methods can generate small amounts of electricity, they do not provide enough power for large-scale operations or applications.

-Industrial Revolution: power transmission
+Industrial Revolution: Power Transmission

 The Industrial Revolution brought dramatic changes to the way we produce and consume energy.